sphades/CZ4153-Dutch-Contract/README.md

 npm start // start the dapp

+The web address now is at localhost:3000.
+Login into Metamask, connect to localhost of Ganache and add any account from Ganache to Metamask.

+Finally, play with the app :)
 # Security issues

-Security issues are discussed in the term paper.
+Security issues are discussed in the term paper (in directory paper)